jramb/JanusClojure/README.md

 Prerequisites:

-1. I was working on Linux (Ubuntu in my case).
-1. Java (for Clojure)
+1. Java (to be able to run Clojure)
 1. Leiningen
+1. ClojureScript
 1. Optional: Heroku account and tools for actual hosting